kokkos/kokkos.github.io/content/community/chat.md

 **Featured Channels:**

+Below are a few of our popular channels.
+Be sure to browse the full list of channels within the Slack workspace to discover discussions on specific topics and areas of interest!

 * **\#general**: The central hub for Kokkos discussions.
 Ask your questions here and get help from the development team and the community.
 * **\#build**: Having trouble building Kokkos?
 This channel is dedicated to